Sigma-Labs-XYZ/Explain-AI/README.md

 2. Launch the API

+Inside the /api directory, duplicate the `.env.example` file and rename the copy to `.env`.

 ```bash
 cd api
 npm install
 npm run start
 ```

-3. Launch the React Web App
+3. Launch the Web App

 ```bash
 cd web
 npm install
 npm run start
 ```

+If you visit `http://localhost:3000` in your browser, you should see a blob of JSON that is being fetched from the database, via the api, and rendered on the front end. 👍